-Hi, Jamie Sutton here, holistic Registered Dietitian.
-I want to talk to you about emotional eating.
+Habitual emotional eating can cause obesity, problems with weight loss and even lead to food addictions.
 We need to identify the root of the problems that we have in our lives that lead us to emotionally eat.
 God has made so much good food for us to enjoy – so many wonderful tasting fruits and vegetables and animal products and things that nature has given us that we can enjoy and that taste good.
-I just want to say that the more nutritious food is, the more flavor it has.
+The more nutritious food is, the more flavor it has.

 So many of us run to processed foods when our emotions are haywire.
 We run to chemically laden foods.
 We run to GMO foods as well as foods that are processed with sugar and MSG.
 These foods will only rob yourself of the freedom that God has for your health.
 God wants us to be healthy.
 He wants us to be free.
 He wants us to live an abundant life and a vibrant life free of disease and sickness.
 He wants us to enjoy our lives and to have energy every day but we need to fuel our bodies with the right things.
 A lot of us know what to eat but it’s those emotional triggers and those things that happen in our lives that really get us off track.

 Choose Positive Behaviors

 I want to give you three tips that will help reduce emotional eating.
 My first tip is figure out which emotional triggers trigger you to go to food.
 Make a list of the emotions.
 It could be depression.
 It could be anxiety or sadness.
 It could be anger.
 Just make a list of those emotional triggers.